History of Ghana: Early European contact and the slave trade

 When the first European colonizers arrived in the late 15th century, many inhabitants of the Gold Coast area were striving to consolidate their newly acquired territories and to settle into a secure and permanent environment.
 Initially, the Gold Coast did not participate in the export slave trade, rather as Ivor Wilks, a leading colonial historian of Ghana, noted, the Akan purchased slaves from Portuguese traders operating from other parts of Africa, including the Congo and Benin in order to augment the labour needed for the state formation that was characteristic of this period.

-The Portuguese were the first Europeans to arrive.
-By 1471, they had reached the area that was to become known as the Gold Coast.
-The Gold Coast was so-named because it was an important source of gold.
-The Portuguese interest in trading for gold, ivory, and pepper so increased that in 1482 the Portuguese built their first permanent trading post on the western coast of present-day Ghana.
-This fortress, a trade castle called São Jorge da Mina (later called Elmina Castle), was constructed to protect Portuguese trade from European competitors, and after frequent rebuildings and modifications, still stands.
+The Portuguese by 1471 had reached the area that was to become known as the Gold Coast, so named because it was an important source of gold.
+The Portuguese interest in trading for gold, ivory, and pepper so increased that in 1482, the Portuguese built their first permanent trading post on the western coast of present-day Ghana.
+This fortress, São Jorge da Mina (later called Elmina Castle), was constructed to protect Portuguese trade from European competitors, and after frequent rebuildings and modifications, still stands.

 The Portuguese position on the Gold Coast remained secure for over a century.
 During that time, Lisbon sought to monopolize all trade in the region in royal hands, through appointed officials at São Jorge, and used force to prevent English, French, and Flemish efforts to trade on the coast.
 By 1598, the Dutch began trading on the Gold Coast.
 The Dutch built forts at Komenda and Kormantsi by 1612.
 In 1637 they captured Elmina Castle from the Portuguese and Axim in 1642 (Fort St Anthony).
 Other European traders joined in by the mid-17th century, largely English, Danes, and Swedes.
 The coastline was dotted by more than 30 forts and castles built by Dutch, British, and Danish merchants primarily to protect their interests from other Europeans and pirates.
 The Gold Coast became the highest concentration of European military architecture outside of Europe.
 Sometimes they were also drawn into conflicts with local inhabitants as Europeans developed commercial alliances with local political authorities.
 These alliances, often complicated, involved both Europeans attempting to enlist or persuade their closest allies to attack rival European ports and their African allies, or conversely, various African powers seeking to recruit Europeans as mercenaries in their inter-state wars, or as diplomats to resolve conflicts.